sorinboia/nginx-experience-aws/guide/6controller.md

 :warning: Please note: you need to replace the IP address of the `microgateway` service and the API key value you saved earlier.

 <pre>
-export apikey=[REPLACE WITH THE PREVIOUSLY SAVE API KEY] curl -k --location --request POST 'https://[EXTERNAL-IP OF THE "microgateway" service]/api/rest/execute_money_transfer.php' --header "apikey: $apikey" --header 'Content-Type: application/json' --data-raw '{"amount":"77","account":"2075894","currency":"EUR","friend":"Alfredo"}'
+export apikey=[REPLACE WITH THE PREVIOUSLY SAVED API KEY] curl -k --location --request POST 'https://[EXTERNAL-IP OF THE "microgateway" service]/api/rest/execute_money_transfer.php' --header "apikey: $apikey" --header 'Content-Type: application/json' --data-raw '{"amount":"77","account":"2075894","currency":"EUR","friend":"Alfredo"}'
 </pre>

+### Summary

-All of our microgateway api configuration is finished.
-We have published both external and internal APIs and are able to gather and view statistics for traffic coming from external clients and also internally when a service is contacting anther.
-We have achieved the bellow architecture.
+All of our microgateway API configuration is complete.
+We have published both external and internal APIs and are able to gather and view statistics for traffic coming from external clients and also internally when one service is contacting another.
+We have achieved the bellow architecture:
 ![](images/6env.JPG)

 #### [Next part](7security.md)